socza/badamy-srodowisko-nodejs/README.md

 # You have three options in the program.
 # 1. Command "env" - this is information about our environment, which is what Node.js sees as the environment in which it was launched.
-# 2. Command "ver" - displays information about the Node itself as well as components and dependencies, including the V8 engine on which the Node is built.
+# 2. Command "ver" - displays information about the NodeJS itself as well as components and dependencies, including the V8 engine on which the NodeJS is built.
-# 3. Command "exit" - it exits the program.
+# 3. Command "exit" - it exit the program.